 If you’re looking to beef things up downstairs, barbecue up some lean short ribs.
 According to the USDA, they contain the highest zinc content among meats.
 A 7 oz serving contains almost 25 mg, or 227% of your RDA!
 When choosing beef, always opt for grass fed.
 It contains fewer toxins and is naturally leaner than the usual stuff you find in the supermarket.

 Because They’re: High in Folic Acid

 A deficiency in folic acid can cause an increase in sperm with chromosomal abnormalities.
 When it comes to increasing your intake of the nutrient, black-eyed peas are a no-brainer.
 A half-cup serving contains 208 µg of folic acid, more than half your RDA.
 Bonus: Although called a pea, they’re actually legumes, which have proven weight-loss benefits.
-Legumes are one of the 29 Best-Ever Proteins for Weight Loss; add them to your diet several times a week.
+Legumes are one of the best proteins for weight loss; add them to your diet several times a week.